 7 years ago, in a Skin Food store, I sampled what I now realize is the first BB cream I’ve ever tried.
 I didn’t like it because there wasn’t a shade that matched me and it was so hard to spread out.

 They say BB creams were initially made to protect skin after undergoing a laser procedure.
-That makes a lot of sense because BB creams, particularly the earlier releases, form a layer of product similar to a diaper rash cream.
+That makes a lot of sense because BB creams, particularly the earlier releases, form a very thick occlusive layer similar to a diaper rash cream.

-Apart from that it doesn’t seem like a bb cream to me.
+Apart from having ashy grey tones typical of almost all BB creams, it doesn’t really feel like bb cream to me.
 It is runny and easy to spread.
 It doesn’t form a film of grease that sits on top of the skin.

 I got anxious about it being grey.
-Even when it barely has any coverage, even a really small tinge of grey can suck the life out of my face.
+Even when it barely had any coverage, a really small tinge of grey can suck the life out of my face.

 If you have blemishes, post-acne marks, and uneven skin tone, this is not for you.